xendfinance/nodejs-sdk/README.md

 `protocols` | Array of protocols objects | This can only be used when the `env` is `local`.
 `protocolName` | | Used in the case of multiple protocols available

+Note: whenever you use the *options* argument you have to provide value for the `env` property even if it is "testnet"

 # Protocol Type
 This is the structure of a protocol to be used by the SDK and will be helpful when using the SDK on your local machine with an instance of tools like ganache.